 While you will pay a little bit more for this solar unit, you get the benefits of solar lighting and a complete kit.
 Installation is straight forward, and the light reflection quality from the tube is excellent, based on customer feedback.
 We consider this our best solar skylight system.

-4. US Sunlight Solar Radiant Skylight 1914ST – Best Natural Light Skylight
+4. ODL Tubular Skylight Kit – Best Natural Light Skylight

 Installation and technical details

-Installation is virtually identical to other lights, and the kit comes with a 6’ long flexible tube and the required flashing.
+Installation is virtually identical to other lights, and the kit comes with a 10’ long tube lens diffuser, trim ring and leak-proof flashing.
 The roof lens is acrylic, and resistant to hail and other severe weather.
 The aluminum flashing is rust-proof and seals easily for a leak-proof installation.

 With the efficient delivery of sunlight through the reflective tube, you may feel as if you are sitting outdoors.
 Saving money on utility bills is a plus, but the overall looks and quality of this unit are striking.